OSidorenkov/zabbix-jira/README.md

 # zabbix-jira
-Python module that allows you to create tasks in Jira with grafs by the trigger from Zabbix.
+zabbix-jira is python module that allows you to create tasks in Jira with grafs by the trigger from Zabbix.

 ## Requirements:
 * python >= 2.7